silverstripe/developer-docs/en/05_Contributing/00_Issues_and_Bugs.md

 want to report a bug, you will need to [create a GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account) and log in.

-[warning]
+> [!WARNING]
-We don't provide support through GitHub issues.
+> We don't provide support through GitHub issues.
 If you're having trouble using or developing with Silverstripe CMS but you don't think your problem is a bug, please ask for assistance in our [community channels](https://www.silverstripe.org/community).
-[/warning]

 ### Before submitting a bug